yoeripasmans/wafs/README.md

 - Work in strict mode
 - camelCase your code if(code != Constructor || CONSTANTS)
 - Place external scripts at the bottom of the page
-- Indent your code
+- Indent your code.
-- Always code comment
+- Always code comment.